TitusMago/Base_OS/README.md

 2. When a function is switched on outline & text becomes white.
 3. Dark theme only
 4. Show charger/battery % when hover over power button.
 5. Many changes expected because idea still incomplete.
 Might be handed over to an expert to get completed.
-This is only a mock design.
+Only completed a mock design.

 <br><ins>Technology</ins><br>
 Project got completed  with HTML, CSS & JavaScript.<br>